MdSaifAli063/Calculator-App/README.md

 ---

-## Usage
+## 🧑‍💻 Usage

-- Click on-screen keys or type on your keyboard.
+- Click on-screen keys or type on your keyboard
-- Press `=` to evaluate.
+- Press `=` to evaluate
-- The previous expression appears above the main display.
+- Previous expression appears above the main display
-- Use the History dropdown to revisit or clear past calculations.
+- Use History dropdown to revisit or clear past calculations
-- Memory keys manage a stored numeric value; the "M" indicator shows when memory is set.
+- Memory keys manage a stored numeric value; "M" indicator shows when memory is set
-- Theme toggle switches Light/Dark mode.
+- Theme toggle switches Light/Dark mode

+---

 ## Keyboard Shortcuts